2018–19 FIS Ski Jumping World Cup

-The 2018–19 FIS Ski Jumping World Cup was the 40th World Cup season in ski jumping for men, the 22nd official World Cup season in ski flying, and the 8th World Cup season for ladies.
-The season began on 17 November 2018 in Wisła for men and in Lillehammer for ladies; the season concluded on 24 March 2019 in Planica for men and in Chaykovsky for ladies.
+The 2018–19 FIS Ski Jumping World Cup was the 40th World Cup season in ski jumping for men, the 22nd official World Cup season in ski flying, and the 8th World Cup season for women.

+Season began on 17 November 2018 in Wisła, Poland for men and in Lillehammer, Norway for women; the season concluded on 24 March 2019 in Planica for men and in Chaykovsky for women.
-The first edition of ladies' Raw Air was organized simultaneously with men's edition between 9–14 March 2019.

-And at the end of the season new tournament called "Russia Tour Blue Bird" for ladies was organized in Nizhny Tagil and Chaykovsky between 16–24 March 2019.
+The first edition of women's Raw Air was organized simultaneously with men's edition between 9–14 March 2019.
+And at the end of the season new tournament, the first edition of "Russia Tour Blue Bird" for women was organized in Nizhny Tagil and Chaykovsky.

 New rules have been introduced at the 2018 Fall meeting in Zürich: from now on one Continental Cup point will be enough to perform at the Ski Flying event and not one World Cup point anymore.
-Also all qualification rounds awarded with 3,000 CHF and Ski Flying qualifications with 5,000 CHF from this season on.
+And also all qualification rounds were awarded with 3,000 CHF and Ski Flying qualifications with 5,000 CHF from this season on.

+Ryōyū Kobayashi with outstanding season (12 wins, won everything that was available; overall and ski flying title, Four Hills Tournament (all 4 wins), Raw Air, Planica7 and Willingen Five.
+Nations Cup was taken by Team of Poland.
+There were 28 individual events (1 rescheduled) on 19 different venues in 10 countries, 7 men's team events (also 1 rescheduled) and 2 women's team events.